 Rackham Internship Programs

-Rackham currently offers these internship programs and is developing new mechanisms for internship support.
+Rackham currently offers these internship funding programs and is developing new mechanisms for internship support.

-The Rackham Academic Term Internships provide humanities and social sciences doctoral students internship opportunities throughout the academic year (fall and winter semesters) in diverse workplaces outside the university.
+Rackham Academic Term Internship Fellowships provide humanities and social sciences doctoral candidates internship opportunities throughout the academic year (fall and winter semesters) in diverse workplaces outside the university.

 Biosciences Internship Grants fund a supervised, practical experience for a maximum of 12 weeks during the spring or summer terms that provides insights into career opportunities for doctoral students enrolled in bioengineering, biological, biomedical, or health sciences programs.

-The Rackham Public Engagement Internships provide Rackham students exciting opportunities to intern at cultural, nonprofit, and educational organizations on campus, in Ann Arbor, and in nearby communities like Detroit.
+The Rackham Public Engagement Internship Fellowships provide Rackham students exciting opportunities to intern at cultural, nonprofit, and educational organizations on campus, in Ann Arbor, and in nearby communities like Detroit.